Fibromyalgia For Dummies - Roland Staud - E-Book

 Introduction

-Yet some people, including some doctors, persist in thinking that fibromyalgia is just another word for hypochondria — or maybe even slacker or goof-off.
-They think that people who say they have fibromyalgia symptoms are really lazy or crazy — or both.
+Yet some people, including some doctors, persist in thinking fibromyalgia is just another word for hypochondria — or maybe even slacker or goof-off.
+They think people who say they have fibromyalgia symptoms are lazy or crazy — or both.
 They dismiss FMS as just another “disease of the month.”

 What does fibromyalgia feel like?
-Many people say that to truly understand how FMS can be experienced, you need to imagine how you feel when you have the flu.
+Many people say to truly understand how FMS can be experienced, you need to imagine how you feel when you have the flu.
 Recall the aching and pain in parts of your body or in your entire body.
 Then multiply those achy feelings by about ten times.
-Now imagine feeling that way nearly everyday.
+Now imagine feeling that way nearly every day.
 That is what fibromyalgia feels like for a lot of people.
 Pretty nasty.

 About This Book